Karen is an artist and creative thinker who enjoys blackwork embroidery.

 This quick and simple cross-stitch pattern uses the striking gingham pattern in beautiful reds.
-I think it would make an ideal gift for a loved one this Valentine's Day.
+I think it would make an ideal gift for a loved one on Valentine's Day.

 Use a basic frame to turn it into a reminder of your love, or use this pattern with waste canvas and embellish a piece of clothing or gift bag with it for a cute and affordable gift!
-Complete the set of three designs (below) for a stunning display that can be used to decorate your home this February.
+Complete the set of three designs (see the other patterns below) for a stunning display that can be used to decorate your home every February.

 What You'll Need

 - Stranded cotton thread in bright red (DMC 321), dark red (DMC 814) and white (DMC B5200)

 - White 18 count Aida fabric (approximately 7x7")